A sighting of Jaguar will be a highlight of the tour Photo: Rich Hoyer

 Day 15: We’ll spend a final morning on the grounds of the lodge.
 We’ll then return to the Cuiabá airport where the tour will end around midday with lunch and check-in for our departing flights.
 Those continuing on the Iguaçu Falls extension will spend the night in Cuiabá at our airport-area hotel.

 Iguaçu Falls extension:

 Day 16: In the morning we’ll fly from Cuiaba to Foz do Iguaçu, landing on the Brazil side of the falls but crossing immediately to the Argentinean side (where the spelling changes to Iguazú), from where we’ll base most of our birding for the next days as there is better access to habitat and more impressive views of the falls than on the Brazilian side.
-After lunch at our hotel we’ll bird the hotel grounds, looking for Yellow-fronted Woodpecker, Thrush-like Wren, and our first Green-headed Tanagers.
+After arriving at our hotel we’ll bird the hotel grounds, looking for Yellow-fronted Woodpecker, Thrush-like Wren, and our first Green-headed Tanagers.
 In the evening we’ll visit the Jardín de los Picaflores, where Black Jacobin, Versicolored Emerald, Black-throated Mango, Gilded Hummingbird, Swallow-tailed Hummingbird and others will be buzzing around the feeders.
 Night in Puerto Iguazú, Argentina.

 Day 17: We’ll make an early departure for the Iguazú National Park.
 Before visiting the falls themselves, we’ll bird the first hours of the day in the periphery of the park, looking for Robust Woodpecker, Spot-backed and Tufted Antshrikes, Creamy-bellied Gnatcatcher, Yellow Tyrannulet, Green-headed Tanager, and the superb Chestnut-bellied Euphonia.